riggraz/no-style-please/_posts/2021-01-17-open-thinking-open-writing.md

 ---
 layout: post
-title: 'Thinking and Writing about Open-ness'
+title: thinking and writing about openness
 date: 2021-01-17T20:00:00.000+00:00
 category: blog

 ---
 Dear all,